-Noted nutrition expert, award winning food journalist and television personality, and Best Food Facts advisor, Carolyn O’Neil, MS, RD, LD, is a registered dietitian.
+Noted nutrition expert, award winning food journalist and television personality Carolyn O’Neil, MS, RD, LD, is a registered dietitian.
 Carolyn’s refreshing food philosophy and recommendations are captured in this column to help you Eat Better for Life!

 Do your kids take a packed lunch to school?